Preventive Mastectomy: Two Years Later

 The overwhelming theme of that first year was #strongenough

-jackson hole half medalAnd I’m proud to say that I proved to myself over and over that I could tackle the obstacles that were in my way.
+And I’m proud to say that I repeatedly proved to myself that I could tackle the obstacles in my way.

-I trained for a half marathon, and finished 15 minutes under my goal time.
+I trained for a half marathon and finished 15 minutes under my goal time.

 And then suddenly you realize…